Finite-size quantum key distribution rates from R\'enyi entropies using conic optimization: Examples

-In Figure \ref{fig:bb84 real estimator} we show our results, where we plot the secret key rates against the total transmittance $\chi$ for the qubit BB84 protocol via the FastRényiQKD cone considering $f=1.16$, different numbers of rounds $n$, visibility $v=0.97$, and optimal values for $\alpha$ and $\pkey$ in every point.
+Our results are shown in Figure \ref{fig:bb84 real estimator}, where we plot the secret key rates against the total transmittance $\chi$ for the qubit BB84 protocol via the FastRényiQKD cone.
+Here we consider $f=1.16$, different numbers of rounds $n$, visibility $v=0.97$, and optimal values for $\alpha$ and $\pkey$ in every point.
 We observe that our implementation reaches 14 dB of total loss for a number of rounds $n \leq 10^6$, compatible with current industrial capacity \cite{Walenta_2014}.

-Our approach, based on a fixed-length implementation, is remarkably different from the results presented in \cite{kamin25MEATsecurity}, which are obtained within the framework of variable-length QKD \cite{Tupkary2024}.
-Their analysis provides a lower bound on the expected key rate of a variable-length protocol with respect to an iid honest behaviour by considering a single probability distribution that equals the expected vector of accepted frequencies.
-Although the two formulations are conceptually distinct, a meaningful comparison can be made by considering the iid limit of our scheme, that is, when the statistical margin tends to zero ($\delta \to 0 $).
-This comparison can be observed in Figure \ref{fig:bb84comparisonWaterloo}, where our method exhibits improved numerical convergence under these conditions, leading to slightly better key rates and an increase in maximal distances.
+To further validate our approach, we implement the variable-length QKD framework described in Ref. \cite{kamin25MEATsecurity}.
+In contrast to the fixed-length scenario discussed above, this formulation requires solving two distinct optimization problems to compute the final key rate (see Appendix \ref{App:VarLength}).
+As shown in Figure \ref{fig:bb84comparisonWaterloo}, this improved numerical convergence leads to slightly better key rates and an increase in maximal transmittance.
+Moreover, the use of our conic methods provides a neat speedup as indicated in Section \ref{Subsec:Benchmarks}.